go-gorm/gorm.io/pages/docs/connecting_to_the_database.md

 ### SQLite3

-**NOTE:** You can also use `:memory:` instead of a path to a file.
+**NOTE:** You can also use `file::memory:?cache=shared` instead of a path to a file.
 This will tell SQLite to use a temporary database in system memory.
 (See [SQLite docs](https://www.sqlite.org/inmemorydb.html) for this.)

 ```go
 import (